Hospice & Palliative Medicine Fellowship

 Maine Medical Center’s Hospice and Palliative Care Fellowship

 Our one-year fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and was established in 2013.
 Our principal training sites are Maine Medical Center, the Veterans Administration Hospital in Augusta and Hospice of Southern Maine.
 The program presently enrolls 2 fellows per year.
-We consider applicants from all specialties cosponsoring the hospice & palliative medicine boards.
-Our program has benefitted from fellows from Emergency Medicine, Anesthesia, Internal Medicine and Family Medicine.
+We consider applicants from all specialties eligible for Hospice & Palliative Medicine board certification.
+Our program has benefitted from fellows from Emergency Medicine, Anesthesia, Surgery, Internal Medicine, and Family Medicine.

 - have the necessary medical expertise to manage common and uncommon symptoms that arise for patients with serious illness from the time of diagnosis through end-of-life.

 - have the ability to communicate effectively with patients and families with a wide variety of illnesses, from all cultural backgrounds, and at the full range of illness severity/stage in a way that eases suffering and facilitates healthy coping.

 - are able to teach and coach other health professionals in their communication and primary palliative medicine skills.

 - are able to work collaboratively in inter-disciplinary teams in order to meet the needs of patients with serious-illness.

 - have the necessary academic skills to critically evaluate medical literature and lead quality improvement projects.

 Learn more about our Palliative Medicine program.
 We are happy to speak with you further.
 Feel free to contact us!

 KJ Williams, M.D.